-To capture the notion of an increase in congestion we need to think of a (temporary) increase in the number of cases newly opened in quarter q.
+To capture the notion of an increase in congestion we need to think of a (temporary) increase in the number of cases newly opened in quarter q, like, for example, the one described in Figure 5.
 If we denote this number by ν_q , then in a stable rotation we have $\nu_1 = \nu_2 = \dots = \nu$.
 Suppose now we increase ν for a specific quarter, say we double ν in quarter 3.
 In other words we start from the steady-state pattern ν, ν, ν, \dots and we want to check the effect on durations of going to the pattern $\nu, \nu, 2\nu, \nu, \dots$ What is the effect of increasing congestion?
 By Proposition 1, the effect will be to increase durations.6 Therefore, we have the following proposition, which is really a corollary of Proposition 1.